 Enabling Confidential GKE Nodes in a new cluster

-To create a new cluster with Confidential GKE Nodes enabled, specify the
+You can create a new cluster with Confidential GKE Nodes enabled by using

 --enable-confidential-nodes option in the

 gcloud beta container clusters create CLUSTER_NAME \ --release-channel=RELEASE_CHANNEL \ --machine-type N2D_MACHINE_TYPE \ --enable-confidential-nodes